Goran Ivanišević: Career

 In 1992, Ivanišević surged his way into his first Wimbledon singles final, having defeated Ivan Lendl, Stefan Edberg, and Pete Sampras in succession.
-Ivanišević's 6–7, 7–6, 6–4, 6–2 semifinal victory over Sampras was particularly impressive, with Ivanišević serving 36 aces and not even facing a break point in the entire match.
+Ivanišević's four set semifinal victory over Sampras was particularly impressive, with Ivanišević serving 36 aces and not even facing a break point in the entire match.
 In the final, Ivanišević faced Andre Agassi and was heavily favored to win; with both players attempting to win their first Grand Slam title.
-Agassi eventually won 6–7, 6–4, 6–4, 1–6, 6–4.
+Agassi eventually won in five sets.
 In the fifth set, Ivanišević had a break point on Agassi's serve at 3–3, but failed to convert it.
 In the final game of the match, Ivanišević served 2 double faults to start the game, even though he had only served 5 double faults in the entire match before that.
 Ivanišević's ace count for the tournament (206) was the highest in Wimbledon history at the time, until Ivanišević beat his own record in 2001 with 213 aces.
 Ivanišević served 37 aces in the 1992 Wimbledon final against Agassi, while Agassi had 37 aces in the entire tournament.
 Later that summer at the Olympic Games in Barcelona, Ivanišević won bronze medals in both singles and doubles representing Croatia, a state that had only recently declared independence; he also served as flagbearer for the Croatian team at the opening ceremony.
 In order to earn his single bronze medal, he won four consecutive 5-sets matches.
 He also won four singles titles that year.

-Ivanišević reached the Wimbledon final for the second time in 1994, where he was defeated by defending-champion Pete Sampras 7–6, 7–6, 6–0.
+Ivanišević reached the Wimbledon final for the second time in 1994, where he was defeated by defending-champion Pete Sampras in straight sets.
 Ivanišević reached his career-high singles ranking of world No. 2 in July that year.

-In 1995, Ivanišević won the Grand Slam Cup, beating Todd Martin in the final 7–6, 6–3, 6–4.
-At Wimbledon, Ivanišević again lost in the semifinals to Sampras 6–7, 6–4, 3–6, 6–4, 3–6.
+In 1995, Ivanišević won the Grand Slam Cup, beating Todd Martin in the final in straight sets.
+At Wimbledon, Ivanišević again lost in the semifinals to Sampras in five sets.

 In 1996, Ivanišević won a career-best five singles titles in a calendar year.
 He reached the Grand Slam Cup final again, but this time lost to Becker in straight sets.
 Ivanišević also teamed with Iva Majoli to win the 1996 Hopman Cup for Croatia.
 That year Ivanišević also defeated Stefan Edberg to reach the semifinals of the U.S. Open, his first Grand Slam semifinal away from Wimbledon; the match was the last Grand Slam match of Edberg's career.
 In the semifinals, Ivanišević fell again to Sampras, in four sets; Sampras would go on to defeat Michael Chang to win his fourth U.S. Open championship.